districtr/districtr/docs/12team/contributions.md

 It took two weeks after its genesis in github for Max to start his initial experiments.
 The first `index.js` was created on Thu., Sept.
 6 when districtr was made a node package.
-From around then, he wrote the following documentation.

 It took another few weeks for the first components of districtr to congeal.

 Mon., Oct.
 22 is a big day as it led to the filling out of `index.html`, his first experiments with mapbox-gl and marked the start of a productive week.
 By Halloween, Max had begun working on the following ideas.
 First, mapbox-gl components such as...
 - `map.js`
 - `Layer`
 - `Brush`